History of lesbianism: Early modern period

+Thailand

+Sources on female homosexuality in Thai history primarily discuss royal harems, using the label เล่นเพื่อน len-phuean which literally means 'to play [with] friends'.
+One of the earliest references is a law from King Borommatrailokkanat (who reigned 1448–1488), which penalizes lesbian relationships between palace women with whipping and which survives as part of the Three Seals Law.
+There is no evidence of this punishment ever being used, and an American ambassador in the 19th century wrote that homosexuality was very common, and that only monks had been punished for it.

+Another source of evidence for female same-sex relationships is poetry and fiction based partly on real royal harems.
+The earliest such literature, from the Rattanakosin Kingdom, is unusual in focusing more on female homosexuality than male homosexuality.
+However, many of the literary sources are critical, and describe lesbianism as something to be avoided.
+A mural at Wat Khongkharam depicts women surreptitiously touching each other's breasts, but also depicts women being punished for lesbianism.

-Latin America
+Latin World

 The Florentine Codex, an encyclopedic work on the Aztec and other peoples of Central America finished in 1577, contains a section on Aztec homosexuality.
-Book ten of the Codex covers both male and female sexuality; Geoffrey Kimball provides a terminology guide to and new translation of this source.
+Book ten of the Codex covers both male and female sexuality; Geoffrey Kimball provides a terminology guide to and a new translation of this source.
 According to Kimball, the context of the Classical Nahuatl term xōchihuah ("owner of flowers") seems to denote a "homosexual of either sex."
-Another word, patlācheh, seems to refer specifically to a lesbian.
+Another word, patlācheh, seems to refer specifically to a lesbian in the Florentine Codex, and is defined as a "woman who had carnal pleasures with another woman" by Juan de Torquemada.
+Alonso de Molina uses a grammatically related verb to refer to having lesbian sex.

 Kimball's translation includes the following excerpt: She is a possessor of arrows; an owner of darts.